Links on Android Authority may earn us a commission. Learn more.

 Kyocera Duraforce Ultra: The toughest Verizon phone

 Most of our rugged phones rely on 4G LTE for the bulk of their service, but the Kyocera Duraforce Ultra is the way to go if you need top-end speeds.
 It’s the only entry to support Verizon’s mmWave 5G network, even if it does come at a cost.
-This device will set you back $899, and it comes with mid-range internals, including a Snapdragon 765G SoC, 6GB of RAM, and 128GB of storage.
+This device is pretty expensive, and it comes with mid-range internals, including a Snapdragon 765G SoC, 6GB of RAM, and 128GB of storage.

 See also: The best Verizon phones for every budget

-Kyocera’s main selling point is the connection speed, as we found that the 4,500mAh battery life and the camera array were not the best.
+Kyocera’s main selling point is the connection speed, as we found that the 4,500mAh battery and the camera array were not the best.
 You won’t find any extra camera features like night vision or thermal support, and the images themselves tend to come out soft.
 However, the phone is tough as nails with an IP68 rating and MIL-STD 810H certification.
-The Duraforce Ultra should eventually see an Android 11 update, though Kyocera hasn’t released a definitive timetable.

 - Bright IPS display